Bailey-Moir/vault/Learning/Atomic Habits.md

 3. Easy.
 4. Satisfying.

-> [!application]
-> Bored/Netflix/YouTube:
-> - Guitar
-> - Bed
-> - Walk
-> - Punching Bag
 # The 1st Law (Make it Obvious)
 ## The Man Who Didn't Look Right
 - Pointing and calling bad habits when you're about to do them or good habits that you need to do makes you more likely to do the right thing.
-- Habit scorecards: a method to become away of your habits.
+- Habit scorecards: a method to become aware of your habits.
 ## The Best Way to Start a New Habit
 ### Implementation Intentions
-Stating something in the general format "When situation $X$ arises, I will perform response $Y$." is an implementation intention.
+An *implementation intention* is stating something in the general format "When situation $X$ arises, I will perform response $Y$."
 These have been shown to be extremely effective for sticking to goal.
 Alternatively, "I will \[BEHAVIOUR\] at \[TIME\] in \[LOCATION\]" can be used.
 The key for implementation intentions is **lack of ambiguity**.

 > [!examples]-
 > I will meditate for one minute at 7 a.m. in my kitchen.